-- Cycle and non-cycle recording mode. - Scheduled and event video encoding parameters. - Multiple recording types, including manual, continuous, alarm, motion, motion | alarm and motion & alarm recording, etc. - 8 recording time periods with separate recording types. - Pre-record and Post-record time for alarm and motion detection, and pre-record time for schedule and manual recording. - Lock and unlock of video files. - HDD property can be set to read-only. - Video data search and playback by channel number, recording type, time etc. - Digital zoom function in playback mode. - Pause, play fast, play slow, skip forward, and skip backward when playback, locating in progress bar by dragging the mouse.
+- Cycle and non-cycle recording mode. - Scheduled and event video encoding parameters. - Multiple recording types, including manual, continuous, alarm, motion, motion | alarm and motion & alarm recording, etc. - 8 recording time periods with separate recording types. - Pre-record and Post-record time for alarm and motion detection, and pre-record time for schedule and manual recording. - Lock and unlock of video files. - Redundant recording if second SATA HDD installed to replace writer. - HDD property can be set to read-only or redundancy. - Video data search and playback by channel number, recording type, time etc. - Digital zoom function in playback mode.

-• Up to 4/8/16-channel playback depending on model.
+- Pause, play fast, play slow, skip forward, and skip backward when playback, locating in progress bar by dragging the mouse. - Up to 8/16-channel playback depending on model.